huytruong1998/vehicle-audio-processing/README.md

 # https://bamblebam.medium.com/audio-classification-and-regression-using-pytorch-48db77b3a5ec
 CNN is a type of deep learning neural network that classify image really well.
 Can it be use for sound?
-Yes, We just need to make sound look like an image and shape them like an image and feed it to CNN Mel Spectrogram is a 2D
+Yes, We just need to make sound look like an image and shape them like an image and feed it to CNN Mel Spectrogram is a 2D illustration of audio